-The deadline to apply for the Fall semester is the middle of August, and for the Spring semester it is the middle of January.
+The deadline to apply for the Fall semester is early August, and for the Spring semester it is early January.
 For exact dates please see the academic calendar on the school's website.

 Once the student submits the application and the supporting documents, the Admissions Office reviews the documents and confirms the completion of each applicant's file.
 The application and records are submitted to the admissions committee for evaluation based on the following criteria: